Pascual Ortiz Rubio: Presidency 1929–1932

 The Presidency of Ortiz Rubio has been seen as the apex of ex-President Calles's power as jefe máximo, with Ortiz Rubio portrayed as "puppet president".
 Although he is not the focus of major scholarly studies, his presidency has been examined in the context of post-revolutionary Mexican history.

+On June 8, 1931, his nephew, Emilio Cortes Rubio, was killed by police officers in Ardmore, Oklahoma, while returning from Benedictine College.

 Election of 1929

 President-elect Álvaro Obregón was assassinated in 1928, leaving a power vacuum.
 Since Calles could not succeed himself as president, he created a political party, the National Revolutionary Party (PNR).
 That move institutionalized power and was the way that Calles could maintain personal control of men holding the presidency.
 Emilio Portes Gil was interim president after the assassination, and new elections were set for 1929.
 Calles passed over Portes Gil and Aarón Sáenz, who had expected to become the candidate and tapped Ortiz Rubio to be PNR's candidate in the election of 17 November 1929.
 He ran against José Vasconcelos, Obregón's Secretary of Public Education, noted for his stance against corruption and Calles's authoritarian rule.